 The comprehensive exam gives you an opportunity to demonstrate mastery over relevant theory, methods, and empirical material in a subfield or set of related subfields, with an eye toward conducting related research.
 Exams can be taken in traditional or ‘synthetic’ areas.
 Exams that bridge areas may be useful for students whose emerging research agenda draws on multiple lines of scholarship.
 The topic and coverage of the exam should be substantially broader than a dissertation, and it should cover foundational readings and current scholarship in one or more subfields.
 Specific exam areas will be developed by you in collaboration with your committee.

 The exam committee should include at least three faculty members selected by the student.
 A departmental representative (DR) is also randomly assigned to the committee.
 At least two of the student-selected faculty members should have at least a 25% appointments in the sociology department.
 The third should have, at a minimum, adjunct status in the department.

 Exams typically consist of written responses to between three and six questions posed by an examining committee.
 In total, responses should not exceed 30-pages (double-spaced, standard margins, 12-point Times New Roman or similar font).
 Responses need not be of equal length.
 You will have 48 hours to complete the exam.
 This is an open book exam, allowing you to consult books, articles, notes, and online materials.
 However, you should not discuss the questions or responses with anyone.
 The exam instructions will specify whether citations and references are required and whether references count toward the 30-page limit.

-The closed-book examination shall be conducted over two days.
-Students shall have a maximum of 8 hours each day to complete the exam, depending on the number of questions agreed upon by the examining committee.
-The examining committee shall set the final structure of the exam in terms of number of hours, and total number of questions.
+In consultation with the student, the committees may choose to offer a shorter, closed-book exam, also conducted over a two-day period.
+Closed book exams include a maximum of 8 hours each day to complete the exam.
+The examining committee sets the final structure of the exam in terms of number of hours, and total number of questions.